-SPL tokens are the standard token format on Solana blockchain.
+SPL tokens are the standard token format on the Solana blockchain.
 Think of them as the Solana equivalent of ERC-20 tokens on Ethereum, but built for a faster, cheaper network.

 Understanding SPL Tokens